Knowledge And Skills Framework (KSF) and Personal Development and Review Policy

 4. PURPOSE OF THE KSF

-The KSF aims to: ensure effectiveness at work, with managers and staff being clear about the requirements of particular posts and how individuals can be more effective through the provision of appropriate learning and development opportunities; support effective learning and development of individuals and teams – with employees being supported to learn throughout their careers to develop in a variety of ways; and to promote equality and diversity, with every employee having the same opportunities for learning and development, facilitated by a systematic structured approach.
+The KSF aims to: ensure effectiveness at work, with managers and staff being clear about the requirements of particular posts and how individuals can be more effective through the provision of appropriate learning and development opportunities; support effective learning and development of individuals and teams – with employees being supported to learn throughout their careers to develop in a variety of ways; and to promote equality and diversity, with every employee having appropriate opportunities for learning and development, facilitated by a systematic structured approach.

 5. KSF POST OUTLINES